Pathoschild/smapi-mod-dump/README.md

   broken in \*   | Mods which broke in a specific game version. okay           | Mods which work fine in the latest versions (and don't fit one of the next two categories). okay (Harmony) | Mods which work fine in the latest versions, and use Harmony to patch the game code.
-Using many Harmony mods together often causes conflicts, so these are separate for testing. okay (Pong)    | The [Pong mod](https://www.nexusmods.com/stardewvalley/mods/1994).
-This overrides the entire game, so it's separate for testing.
+Using many Harmony mods together often causes conflicts, so these are separate for testing. okay (special groups) | Mods which work fine in the latest version, but need to be tested separately from other mods.
+That include [Battle Royalley](https://www.nexusmods.com/stardewvalley/mods/3199) (which blocks other mods) and [Pong](https://www.nexusmods.com/stardewvalley/mods/1994) (which overrides the entire game).

 * `source` has the latest source code for each open-source SMAPI mod.
 This only has the _code_, it doesn't mirror the Git history.
 Since many repositories contain multiple mods, mods in `compiled`